 Many mountains in K-Country are named after famous people, places or things.

 Mt.
 Buller is located on the east side of the Spray Valley at the south end of Spray Lake.
 It sits on the dividing line between Bow Valley Wildland Provincial Park and Spray Valley Provincial Park.
 The High Rockies Trail runs across its flanks, just above the Smith-Dorian/Spray Road.
 There are avalanche paths on Mt.
-Buller than occasionally slide in the winter and are controlled by Kananaskis Public Safety, resulting in occasional road closures.
+Buller than occasionally slide in the winter and are controlled by Kananaskis Mountain Rescue, resulting in occasional road closures.
 These paths can be seen in the photo above.

 Mt.
 Buller is named for Lieutenant-Colonel Herbert Cecil Buller, DSO, who was born in 1881 in England.